 He oversees the Coalition's three main areas: government affairs, public outreach and research.

-In 2000 he initiated the chartering of the New York Alliance Against Insurance Fraud, and now serves on the alliance's board.
-NYAAIF has raised nearly $3 million to help educate consumers about the fraud issue and how it affects them.
+In 2000 he initiated the chartering of the New York Alliance Against Insurance Fraud to educate consumers in the state about fraud.
+He now serves on the alliance's board.

-Dennis is a sought-after news source for the media, and is widely quoted in newspapers, magazines and on television.
-He has authored more than 100 articles and reports on insurance fraud, and currently writes Insurance FraudBlog, a popular Internet weblog on issues and analysis of current fraud topics.
+Dennis has authored more than 100 articles and reports on insurance fraud, and currently writes Insurance FraudBlog, a popular Internet weblog on issues and analysis of current fraud topics.

-He's a frequent public speaker on fraud issues in the U.S, and internationally, including in Europe, South America, Australia, New Zealand and Canada.
+He’s a frequent public speaker on fraud issues in the U.S, and internationally.
+He has served as a consultant to governments, insurers and insurance organizations in Europe, South America, China, India, Singapore.
+Australia, New Zealand and Canada.

 Director of Government Affairs

 Howard Goldblatt has been Director of Government Affairs for the Coalition Against Insurance Fraud since its inception in 1993.
 His career in government and public policy started in New York and includes 10 years of service on Capitol Hill serving on legislative staffs of several members of Congress.
 Prior to joining the Coalition, he worked as a government affairs specialist for New York-based law ﬁrm of Sullivan & Cromwell in its Washington, D.C. ofﬁce and as government affairs director for the National Health Council.